boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 # Add Cloud Provider

-1. First create a Provider Peer in the Motherbored interface at <https://motherbored.app>
+1. First create a Provider Peer in the Motherbored interface in the [Motherbored App!](https://store.motherbored.limited/products/boring-protocol-mbv2)

-2. Download boring.env and use this config on your server at /boot/boring.env
+2. Download boring.env file using the button - use this config on your server at /boot/boring.env

 ## SSH into your cloud provider server